ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 With Elastic's in-built support for [RBAC](https://www.elastic.co/docs/deploy-manage/users-roles/cluster-or-deployment-auth/user-roles), we can limit access at the index, document, or field level.

-In this example, we've created a limited_user with a limited_role which restricts access to the `client.ip` and `body.text` fields (to avoid leaking the `client.ip`).
+In this example, we've created a limited_user with a limited_role which restricts access to the `client.ip` and `body.text` fields (to avoid implicitly leaking the `client.ip`).

 In the Elasticsearch tab, we are logged in as a user with full privileges.
 Let's check our access.
 1. Open the [button label="Elasticsearch"](tab-0) tab
 2. Open a log record and click on the `Table` tab in the flyout
 3. Note access to the `client.ip` and `body.text` fields

-In the Elasticsearch (Limited) tab, we are logged in as a user with full privileges.
+In the Elasticsearch (Limited) tab, we are logged in as a user with limited privileges.
 Let's check our access.

 1. Open the [button label="Elasticsearch (Limited)"](tab-1) tab
 2. Open a log record and click on the `Table` tab in the flyout